nmlt/gtk4-rs/book/src/lists.md

 We use scalable lists instead!

-- The **model** holds our data, filters them and describes its order.
+- The **model** holds our data, filters it and describes its order.
 - The **list item factory** defines how the data transforms into widgets.
 - The **view** specifies how the widgets are then arranged.